graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-Similarly, the following mutation is valid if a `mutation` root operation type
+Similarly, the following mutation is only valid if the {`mutation`} root
-has a field named "setName".
-Note that the `query` and `mutation` root types
+operation type has a field named "setName".
-must be different types.

 ```graphql example
 mutation {